buildit/synapse/README.md

 npm run test
 ```
 ##### Test API
-We might want to test out the app with various types of data (good data, bad data, edge cases, etc).
-To facilitate this, we can put test data in this folder: "testApi/v1/", and then run the app in "test mode" to see what happens.
+We want to make sure our app can elegantly handle all kinds of data (good data, bad data, edge cases, etc).
+To facilitate this, we can put the app into "Test mode", which makes use of a client-side mock API.

+###### Running the app in Test mode:

-To do so, first set the api url to point to our test data:
+First set the api url to point to our test data:
 ```
 $ export TEST_API="./.testApi/"
 ```

-Build the project, per usual:
+Build the project in the usual manner:
 ```
 $ npm run build
 ```